 As important as it is to set goals, you must have buy-in from your team to reach those goals.
 Regardless of how long you spend developing a strategic plan for your business, your team holds the key to achieving those goals.
 And if your team lacks buy-in, you won’t be able to move the needle in your business.

-When it comes to pushing your goals to the finish line, you need buy-in and support from your team.
+When pushing your goals to the finish line, you need buy-in and support from your team.
 The more support you get from your employees, the more productive they will be in executing your goals and initiatives.